Shved15/SP-Shcherbin-test-task/README.md

 ### Info
 This project was developed as part of a test assignment.
-It allows for determining the independent movement of the ETHUSDT futures, excluding movements caused by the influence of BTCUSDT price.
+It allows for determining the independent movement of the ETHUSDT futures, excluding movements caused by the influence of BTCUSDT price.<br>
+I chose the method of technical analysis, and I implemented the exclusion of movements caused by the influence of BTCUSDT price using the correlation method.

 ### Installation instructions